junxit/us-congress-bills-116/metadata.md

 - 2019-09-18 — Received in the Senate.
 - 2019-09-19 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2019-09-23 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 212.
+- 2019-12-05 — Amendment SA 1255 agreed to in Senate by Unanimous Consent.
+- 2019-12-05 — Amendment SA 1255 proposed by Senator Scott SC for Senator Alexander. (consideration: CR S6865; text: CR S6894-6895) In the nature of a substitute.
+- 2019-12-05 — Measure laid before Senate by unanimous consent. (consideration: CR S6865)
+- 2019-12-05 — Passed Senate with an amendment by Voice Vote.
+- 2019-12-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2019-12-05 — Senate amendment agreed to: Amendment SA 1255 agreed to in Senate by Unanimous Consent.
+- 2019-12-05 — Senate amendment proposed (on the floor): Amendment SA 1255 proposed by Senator Scott SC for Senator Alexander.(consideration: CR S6865; text: CR S6894-6895)
+- 2019-12-05 — Senate amendment submitted